MadeTechAcademy/chapter2-pipelines-stephane-torres-madetech/exercise-files/05-internal-app-build.md

 - Invalidate your github PAT

 ## Questions (write your answers in the notes section):
-- Which part of this is pipeline is insecure and why?
+- Which part of this pipeline is insecure and why?
 - What else could go wrong?

 ## Hints